jabranham/SocialScienceLinuxConfig/README.md

 You'll want Emacs for LaTeX, markdown, R, and git.
 Yes, it really does all of that.
 Git is good for all your version control needs.
 R is everything you need for statistical analysis, and texlive will provide you with a working TeX distribution.
+The fortran compiler is used by one of lintr's dependencies.

-    sudo pacman -S emacs git r texlive-most
+    sudo pacman -S emacs git r texlive-most gcc-fortran

 If you're doing Bayesian statistics and want to be able to use JAGS, you'll also need to get JAGS, which is available and up-to-date on